We’re at War, But Winning is a Lot of Mind Over Mind

 Financial advisor Brian Dunhill, of Dunhill Financial, issued a letter to all of his clients.
-He wrote about the two strategies being applied: (1) the laissez-faire strategy of the United States and the United Kingdom vs. (2) the clampdown seen in Europe and Asia.
-If the US/UK model works, he wrote, "we will have more fatalities but the economy will recover much faster.
-The opposite will be the case for the European and Asian models."
+He wrote about the two strategies being applied: (1) the laissez-faire strategy of the United States and the United Kingdom vs. (2) the clampdown has seen in Europe and Asia.
+If the US/UK model works, he wrote, “we will have more fatalities but the economy will recover much faster.
+The opposite will be the case for the European and Asian models.”

 His prediction is that “We will recover, and we will be stronger for this, we just don’t know yet when this bleed will end and where the leadership will come from.”
 And his advice: “Don’t sell in a panic just because everyone else does, as this is no excuse for behaving irrationally.”